deleugpn/blog/content/blog/what-it-means-to-run-a-monolith-on-aws-lambda/index.md

 "hosting" solution, but it also comes with nullable maintenance overhead in terms of operating system, scalability and security patches.
-With millisecond billing and improved network capabilities that brought code start down drastically, AWS Lambda saves a lot on system management and scalability tuning without affecting the hiring practices and reducing the pool of professionals available in the market.
+With millisecond billing and improved network capabilities that brought cold start down drastically, AWS Lambda saves a lot on system management and scalability tuning without affecting the hiring practices and reducing the pool of professionals available in the market.